vpicouet/spectro-imager-etc/README.md

 - **Spectrograph design:** spectral resolution, slit width, dispersion
 - **Detector parameters:** quantum efficiency, dark current, read noise, readout time, pixel size, image loss due to cosmic ray
 - **emCCD additional parameters:** EM gain, CIC, thresholding, smearing exponential length and temperature if you check it (based on a first rough evolution of smearing and dark current with temperature, therefore changing the temperature will change smearing and dark accordingly.)
-- **Image simulator-related parameters:** Full well of the detector, conversion gain and throughput FWHM to add the λ dependency.
+- **Image simulator-related parameters:** Full well of the detector, conversion gain, throughput FWHM to add the λ dependency, Atmospheric transmission λ dependancy as well as atmospheric emission lines.